-The complainant challenges her performance assessment and complains that she was not able to exercise her right to an effective internal appeal in its regard.
+The complainant challenges the decision not to extend her shortterm appointment and complains that she was not able to exercise her right to an effective internal appeal in its regard.

 After having worked as an external consultant for Interpol for around a year, the complainant was recruited by the Organization on 13 October 2014 as an administrative agent at grade 9 in the Antidoping Unit of the Criminal Organizations and Drugs Sub-directorate under a short-term appointment expiring on 15 March 2015.
-Her letter of appointment stated that she had been hired in the context of an increase in the Organization's activity owing to an anti-doping project funded by external sources, specifically the World Anti-Doping Agency
+Her letter of appointment stated that she had been appointed in the context of an increase in the Organization's activity owing to an anti-doping project funded by external sources, specifically the World Anti-Doping Agency

 (WADA), an independent international entity created and financed by the sporting movement and governments.
-Her contract was extended several times and she was promoted to Principal Agent at grade 8 in the Anti-Corruption and Financial Crimes Sub-directorate as from 1 December 2015.
-In September 2016 she was appointed to the same post at the same grade for one year, until 30 September 2017, in the framework of a specific project also financed by WADA, the Energia project, which was planned to last for three years.
-On 23 August 2017, following the agreement of funding for her post in connection with the continuation of the project in question, she was informed that her short-term appointment would be extended for two further years, until 31 August 2019.
+Her contract was extended several times and she was promoted to Principal Anti-Doping Agent at grade 8 in the Anti-Corruption and Financial Crime Sub-directorate as from 1 December 2015.
+In September 2016 she was appointed to the same post at the same grade for one year, until 30 September 2017, in the framework of a specific project financed by WADA, the Energia project, which was planned to last for three years.
+On 23 August 2017, following the agreement of funding for her post in connection with the continuation of the project in question, she was informed that her shortterm appointment would be extended for two further years, until 31 August 2019.